edmaregidio/ringer_analysis/README.md

 > Do not change anything in the master branch.

+> This repository is dedicated to all analysis made by jodafons (Github user).

 ## Introduction:

 Proliferation of big data applications is an outcome of the technological